paypal/adaptiveaccounts-sdk-java/adaptiveaccountssample/IPN-README.md

 IPN configuration :
 -----------------
-    * Ipn endpoint url is specified in 'sdk_config.properties' as 'ipn.EndPoint'.
+    * Ipn endpoint url is specified in 'sdk_config.properties' as 'service.IPNEndpoint'.
 This will be used for ipn post back.
     * A util class 'IPNMessage' is provided in java sdk-core for ipn message validation.
 IPN Listener can use this class for message validation.
     * Ipn Listener sample provided under the package com/sample/ipn/IPNListenerServlet.java.